Bread

 https://world.openfoodfacts.org/nova

-Many people have kitchens and oven and could bake bread if they purchased flour and other ingredients and had time, and knowledge of technique and science.
+Many people have kitchens and ovens and could bake bread if they purchased flour and other ingredients and had time, and knowledge of technique and science.
 It is a specialized activity.
 Bread baking may have been a part of the education of students in home economics courses.
 Persons who work in bakeries may have taken courses in vocational educational institutions or learned from experienced bakers in work experience.

 Resources